stax76/awesome-mpv/README.md

 - [play-with](https://github.com/grmat/play-with) - A web browser extension that can open a video stream on a web page with an external player.
 - [confluence](https://github.com/ftk/mpv-confluence) - Open magnet links using [confluence](https://github.com/anacrolix/confluence) HTTP service.
 Recommended to use [modified script](https://github.com/ftk/mpv-confluence/tree/torrserver) for [TorrServer](https://github.com/YouROK/TorrServer) instead.
 - [torrserver](https://github.com/kritma/mpv-torrserver) - Allows streaming torrents using [TorrServer](https://github.com/YouROK/TorrServer).
 Support magnet links and .torrent files
+- [torrserver-hook](https://github.com/eNV25/mpv-torrserver-hook) - Allows for playback of media from the BitTorrent network using [TorrServer](https://github.com/YouROK/TorrServer).
 - [btfs-hook](https://github.com/aitet/mpv-btfs-hook) - Allows streaming torrents using FUSE via btfs.
 - [btfs-stream](https://github.com/noctuid/mpv-btfs-stream) - Allows streaming torrents using btfs.
 As far as I can tell, it is much simpler than the above scripts (no long shell script execution) and much more configurable (the other scripts have no settings).
 This is much slower than using webtorrent though, so I recommend using webtorrent-hook instead.
 - [streamcache](https://gitlab.com/lvml/mpv-plugin-streamcache) - Provides for more network-glitch-robust caching of live streams by adjusting replay speed.